-Dakota Simon joined the News 18 team in September 2017

-Earlier crawl — Dakota Simon joined the News 18 team in September 2017.
+Dakota Simon joined the News 18 team in September 2017.
 He was born and raised in Elkhart, Indiana.

-He is a graduate of Purdue University where he graduated with a degree in Professional Writing and Mass Communication.
-He was also a part of the varsity baseball team while on campus.
+Dakota graduated from Purdue University with a degree in Professional Writing and Mass Communication, and was part of the varsity baseball team while on campus.

 While at Purdue, he was a sports reporter and anchor on Fast Track Live, Purdue's weekly student-run TV news show.

 Dakota interned with the Gary SouthShore Railcats, where he ran the team's social media accounts and worked with the nightly broadcast team, before joining News 18.

 He is passionate about telling sports stories.

 A lifelong Chicago Cubs fan, he has been attending games at Wrigley Field since the age of three.
-His greatest sports memory was watching the Cubs winning the World Series in 2016.
+His greatest sports memory was watching the Cubs win the World Series in 2016.